MeteoSwiss/dvas/CONTRIBUTING.md

        git config --list
        git status

+4. Install the packages that are required for doing dev work with dvas:

+       pip install -r dev_requirements.txt

 5. Modify the code locally.
 This could be the source code, or the docs `.rst` source files.

    :warning: Please read carefully (and adhere to!) the dvas [style conventions](#styles) below.